You are here

 Foundation trust councils of governors

 Foundation trust councils of governors represent local people and staff and feed into the work of the trust's board.
 They exchange information with us that can help inform our inspections.
-They also share examples of good practice and any concerns in the trust that may need to be acted on quickly.
+As part of the well-led inspection, we also look at their ability to hold non-executive directors to account for the performance of the board.